 While the moving hash functions improve fairness across flows in the experiment, it is interesting to note that every time the hash function is changed and the bins are reset, non-responsive flows are temporarily placed on "parole".
 That is, non-responsive flows are given the benefit of the doubt and are no longer rate-limited.
 Only after these flows cause sustained packet loss, are they identified and rate-limited again.
 Unfortunately, this can potentially allow such flows to grab much more than their fair share of bandwidth over time.
 For example, as Figure 19(a) shows, non-responsive flows are allowed to consume 3.85Mbs of the bottleneck link.
 One way to solve this problem is to use two sets of bins.
 As one set of bins is being used for queue management, a second set of bins using the next set of hash functions can be warmed up.
-In this case, any time a flow is classified as non-responsive, it is hashed using the second set of hash functions and the marking probabilities of the corresponding bins in the warmup set are updated.
+In this case, any time a flow is classified as nonresponsive, it is hashed using the second set of hash functions and the marking probabilities of the corresponding bins in the warmup set are updated.
 When the hash functions are switched, the bins which have been warmed up are then used.
 Consequently, non-responsive flows are rate-limited right from the beginning.
 Figure 19(b) shows the performance of this approach.
 As the figure shows, the double buffered moving hash effectively controls the bandwidth of the non-responsive flows and affords the TCP flows a very high level of protection.
+Note that one of the advantages of the moving hash function is that it can quickly react to non-responsive flows which become TCP-friendly.
+In this case, changing the hash bins places the newly reformed flow out on parole for good behavior.
+Only after the flow resumes transmitting at a high rate, is it again rate-limited.
+Additional experiments show that this algorithm allows for quick adaptation to flow behavior [11].